SaxonRah/Law-of-Causality/README.md

 ### **Proposed Experiments**

 1. **Retrocausal Harmonic Oscillator**:
-   Modify a damped oscillator by introducing a retrograde term:
+   Modify a damped oscillator by introducing a retrograde term and analyze resonances caused by future oscillations.
 ```math
    x(t) = A\cos(\omega t) + B\cos(\omega(-t))
 ```
-   and analyze resonances caused by future oscillations.

 2. **Feedback in Coupled Systems**:
    Design a feedback loop where the output signal depends on delayed and "advanced" inputs.
 For example, circuits with capacitors and variable delays can simulate retrocausal influences.